lifaon74/traits/README.md

 console.log(CallTargetTraitMethodOrDefaultImplementation(num2, TraitAdd, 'add', [{ value: 2 }], ImplTraitAddForNumberStruct)); // { value: 7 }
  ```

-**WARN:** this function must be used with caution.
-It is not intended to be used directly from the methods of your traits or implementations.
+**WARN:** this function must be used with parsimony and caution.
+It should not be used directly from the methods of your traits or implementations, or at least avoided when possible.
 Instead, you should create many specialized Implementations or Traits:

 **DONT**